 But that doesn't explain my results because I actually went 18-12 as white.
 I went 24-6 as black which is insane because black is statistically weaker.

 While I still have no idea what I should be doing to improve my skill at Chess, whatever I am doing seems to be having some effect so I'm gonna keep on keeping on.
-My goal for June is not going to focus on playing a certain number of games but to try to get to and maintain an ELO of 900.
+My goal for June is not going to focus on playing a certain number of games but to try to get to and maintain a rating of 900.

 Story of Seasons: Pioneers of Olive Town

 I played a bunch of Story of Seasons: Pioneers of Olive Town on my Nintendo Switch and I gotta admit I'm enjoy it more than Animal Crossing: New Horizons.
 While it doesn't have as much decorating as Animal Crossing it is very much focused on daily, repetitive activities and honestly that's what I find myself in the mood for with these games.
 I like the idea of getting up, checking the crops, caring for the animals, and then finding another chore to help progress me to a larger goal.